open-telemetry/opentelemetry.io/content/en/blog/2024/spring-starter-stable/index.md

 - **Spring Boot Native image** applications for which the OpenTelemetry Java agent does not work
-- **Startup overhead** of the OpenTelemetry Java agent exceeding your requirements
+- **Startup overhead** of the OpenTelemetry Java agent exceeds your requirements
 - A Java agent is already used because the OpenTelemetry Java agent might not work with the other agent